 Consider your vision for your business’s website.
 Maybe it helps your clients book appointments, or browse your inventory, or order food for delivery.
 Picture all the text, links, input fields, and buttons your customer will need to interact with, not to mention all of the photos and graphics that will aid in conveying your site’s purpose.
 Now shrink that vision down to a 3×6 inch screen.
 It probably starts to feel a little cramped!

 By considering the mobile experience earlier in the design process, we can figure out which elements are the most important to prioritize for the user.
 If everything is important, nothing is important – so it’s time to make some tough decisions.
-If the customer can’t find the Add to Cart button on your product page because there are too many “related products” cluttering the page, that’s a problem!
+If the customer can’t find the Add to Cart button on your product page, on your eCommerce website, because there are too many “related products” cluttering the page, that’s a problem!

 Mobile-first design asks: what’s really important here?